AndersenLab/VCF-kit/docs/call.md

 DL238-20161205.fq.gz
 ```

 In the first line, `DL238.AB1` is split into `DL238` and `AB1`.
-Note that among these split pieces, the name of a sample must match exactly.
+Among the split pieces, the name of a sample must match exactly.

 The examples below do not work: